Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-If you'll have a transesophageal echocardiogram, your throat will be numbed with a numbing spray or gel.
+If you have a transesophageal echocardiogram, your throat will be numbed with a numbing spray or gel to make inserting the transducer into your esophagus more comfortable.
 You'll likely be given a sedative to help you relax.

 Most echocardiograms take less than an hour, but the timing may vary depending on your condition.
 During a transthoracic echocardiogram, you may be asked to breathe in a certain way or to roll onto your left side.
 Sometimes the transducer must be held very firmly against your chest.
 This can be uncomfortable — but it helps the technician produce the best images of your heart.